Prevalence of Acute Undernutrition (WfH, oedema)

 ≥ 15%: critical

-1) The cut-off points for moderate acute malnutrition (MAM) are <-2 but >-3 SD; for severe acute malnutrition (SAM) <-3 SD; anf for global acute malnutrition (GAM) <-2SD.
+1) The cut-off points for moderate acute malnutrition (MAM) are <-2 but >-3 SD; for severe acute malnutrition (SAM) <-3 SD; and for global acute malnutrition (GAM) <-2SD.

-2) Collect and report gender and age disaggregated data (such disaggregation is automatically produced by ENA software).
-Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
+2) Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
 This can be done by reviewing the child’s birth certificate or other documents; however, since many caregivers do not have such documents, it is essential that your data collectors are able to determine the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

 3) Always make sure that you understand and follow the local Ministry of Health's official guidance for conducting anthropometric surveys (e.g. regarding submitting a survey proposal for approval; reporting formats; use of 1977 NCHS versus 2006 WHO growth standards/ MUAC cut-off values; etc.).